FedEx Corporation (FDX) Bundle

 Initial capital/funding

-The initial funding was $91 million, which included $4 million of his own money and $87 million in loans and equity investments.
+Smith's initial funding was a massive $91 million, which was a record for venture capital at the time.
+This included $4 million of his inheritance, plus $87 million in loans and equity investments.
+Honestly, that kind of commitment is what you need to change an entire industry.

 FedEx Corporation (FDX) Ownership Structure